fkettelhoit/assemblagedb/assemblage_view/README.md

 #This is just regular text, as block styles need to end with a " ".
 #>-This is also just regular text...

-There are also 5 different span styles:
+There are also 4 different span styles:

 *These three words* are bold.
 And _this_ is italic.
 Words can be ~struck from a sentence~.
 Code can be displayed with a `monospaced typeface`!
-Some |parts of a sentence| can be marked and thus highlighted.

 Each span style can be escaped, for example in: 2 \* 2 = 4.